wrightflyer/XFM/README.md

 ![](readme_pics/save_json.png)

 So if this item is ticked and then you transmit the patch called "WGGL" from XFM then as the editor receives it, it will automatically write it to PATCH_WGGL.json on disk.
 My thinking behind this option was that if you wanted to automatically archive the patches in XFM you could ensure this option was ticked then just go through all the patches in XFM, one by one, and transmit them to the PC.
-You'd then find your disk stuffed with PATCH_WGGL.json, PATCH_ORG.1.json, PATCH_F.TRP.json, PATCH_PSYC.json and so on - then store them away somewhere safe so you can now go on to use the editor to wreck them all! ;-)
+You'd then find your disk stuffed with PATCH_WGGL.json, PATCH_ORG.1.json, PATCH_F.TRP.json, PATCH_PSYC.json and so on - then store them away somewhere safe so you can now go on to use the editor to wreck them all! ;-) In the ZIP file look at the "factory" directory and you will hopefully find copies of all the factory patches for XFM already extracted in this way.
+So even when not connected to XFM you can load in factory patches and have a nose around to see what their control settings and route window look like.
+Talking of route window...

 ## The Route window

-If you press the "Route" button (it's actually a toggle that will toggle it on/ off):
+If you press the "Route" button (it's actually a "lift" button that will open it or bring it to the foreground if it's hidden under something else):

 ![](readme_pics/route_but.png)